 \section{Abstract}

-We establish upper bounds for the expected excess risk of models trained by proper iterative algorithms which approximate the global minima (resp. local minima) under convex (resp. non-convex) loss functions.
-In contrast to the existing bounds, our results are not limited to a specific algorithm e.g., stochastic gradient descent, and the bounds remain small when the sample size $n$ is large for an arbitrary number of iterations.
-In concrete, after a certain number of iterations, the bound under convex loss functions is of order $\tilde{\cO}(1/n)$.
-Under non-convex loss functions with $d$ model parameters such that $d/n$ is smaller than a threshold independent of $n$, the order of $\tilde{\cO}(1/n)$ can be maintained if the empirical risk has no spurious local minima with high probability.
-The bound becomes $\tilde{\cO}(1/\sqrt{n})$ if we discard the assumption on the empirical local minima.
-Technically, we assume the Hessian of the population risk is non-degenerate at each local minima.
-Under this and some other mild smoothness and boundedness assumptions, we establish our results via algorithmic stability \citep{bousquet2002stability} and characterization of the empirical risk landscape.
-Our bounds are dimensional insensitive and fast converges to zero as $n$ goes to infinity.
-These underscore that with locally strongly convex population risk, the models trained by proper iterative algorithms generalize well on unseen data even when the loss function is non-convex and $d$ is large.
+We establish upper bounds for the expected excess risk of models trained by proper iterative algorithms which approximate the local minima.
+Unlike the results built upon the strong globally strongly convexity or global growth conditions e.g., PL-inequality, we only require the population risk to be \emph{locally} strongly convex around its local minima.
+Concretely, our bound under convex problems is of order $\tilde{\cO}(1/n)$.
+For non-convex problems with $d$ model parameters such that $d/n$ is smaller than a threshold independent of $n$, the order of $\tilde{\cO}(1/n)$ can be maintained if the empirical risk has no spurious local minima with high probability.
+Moreover, the bound for non-convex problem becomes $\tilde{\cO}(1/\sqrt{n})$ without such assumption.
+Our results are derived via algorithmic stability and characterization of the empirical risk's landscape.
+Compared with the existing algorithmic stability based results, our bounds are dimensional insensitive and without restrictions on the algorithm's implementation, learning rate, and the number of iterations.
+Our bounds underscore that with locally strongly convex population risk, the models trained by any proper iterative algorithm can generalize well, even for non-convex problems, and $d$ is large.